github-education-resources/GitHubGraduation-2021/_data/hacken01/hacken01.md

+---
 name: Gabriel Arancibia
 institution: Brigham Young University
-quote: you fall, make sure it is to rise again.
+quote: if you fall, make sure it is to rise again.
 github_user: hacken01
+---